Arundita/QueueTest/README.md

 Implement a FIFO Queue of unsigned char and written test cases for the same.
 I have implemented the following functions for the FIFO Queue of unsigned characters.

-Q* create_queue() //creates a FIFO Byte Queue returning a handle to it.<br>
+Q* create_queue() //creates a FIFO Byte Queue returning a handle to it.<br><br>
-Void destroy_queue(Q* q) //Destroy a previously created queue.<br>
+Void destroy_queue(Q* q) //Destroy a previously created queue.<br><br>
-Void enqueue_byte(Q* q, unsigned char b) //Adds a new byte to the queue.<br>
+Void enqueue_byte(Q* q, unsigned char b) //Adds a new byte to the queue.<br><br>
-Unsigned char dequeue_byte(Q* q) //pops the next byte off the queue.<br>
+Unsigned char dequeue_byte(Q* q) //pops the next byte off the queue.<br><br>

-If the functions run out of memory, it will call this function (which you may define/override):
+If the functions run out of memory, it will call this function (which you may define/override):<br>
-                  void on_out_of_memory();
+                  void on_out_of_memory();<br>
-If the caller makes an illegal request, it will call this function (which you may define/override):
+If the caller makes an illegal request, it will call this function (which you may define/override):<br>
-                void on_illegal_operation();
+                void on_illegal_operation();<br>

-The specifications also require that the implementation
+The specifications also require that the implementation<br>
-• uses no more than 2048 bytes to implement all byte queues, and
+• uses no more than 2048 bytes to implement all byte queues, and<br>
-• must support 15 queues with an average of 80 or so bytes in each queue.
+• must support 15 queues with an average of 80 or so bytes in each queue.<br>

 I have chosen the Google testing framework for testing the code for this implementation.
-I have chosen Google Test for the following reasons.
+I have chosen Google Test for the following reasons.<br>

 1. Similar test cases can be grouped together under one test that can share data and test routines.
-This makes the test more organized and reflects the structure of the tested code.
+This makes the test more organized and reflects the structure of the tested code.<br>
-Test cases are independent of each other which makes debugging easy.
+2. Test cases are independent of each other which makes debugging easy.<br>
-2. Test cases are portable and reusable, Google Test work with different operating systems and compilers (MSVC, GCC, etc) chance it can be used with a variety of configurations.
+3. Test cases are portable and reusable, Google Test work with different operating systems and compilers (MSVC, GCC, etc) chance it can be used with a variety of configurations. <br>
-3. Test cases can be divided as fatal (ASSERT_*) and non-fatal (EXPECT_*) failures so as to manipulate the test case execution.
+4. Test cases can be divided as fatal (ASSERT_*) and non-fatal (EXPECT_*) failures so as to manipulate the test case execution.
 On failure, the google test only stops the current test and continues to the next.
 On non-fatal failure, the current test continues.
-Thus multiple failures can be reported on a single edit-compile-test cycle.
+Thus multiple failures can be reported on a single edit-compile-test cycle.<br>
-4. Google Test automatically detects your tests and doesn’t require you to enumerate them in order to run them.
+5. Google Test automatically detects your tests and doesn’t require you to enumerate them in order to run them.<br>

 I have written 22 Tests from 10 Test Cases.
-Following are the details of Test Cases.
+Following are the details of Test Cases.<br>

 1. Test Case: Before the queue is created.